 - Talk to your parents or carers

-- Make a list
+- Make a plan

 - Use revision tools

-Hints and tips for exams and tests
+Coping with exams and tests

-- keep hydrated by drinking water, it will help you to concentrate
+- Keep hydrated by drinking water, it will help you to concentrate.

 Try a few different ways of revising and see what works best for you.
 Our message boards also have lots of advice from other young people.
 You can share your own tips there too.